graphql/graphql-spec/README.md

 collaborative effort across projects and organizations.
 This technical preview marks the beginning of that process.

-If you're interested in building a GraphQL server or tools for GraphQL clients, please join our public [Slack discussion](https://graphql-slack.herokuapp.com/).

 ## Getting Started

 GraphQL consists of a type system, query language and execution semantics,